Introduction to the philosophy

 Advantage of non-nursing sources of philosophy

 McIntyre and McDonald (2013) propose that using knowledge from non-nursing sources brings depth to and enriches other possible ways of understanding key nursing concepts, for example person, health and the nurse-patient relationship.
-Careful Nursing draws primarily on a non-nursing philosophical source, the philosophy of Thomas Aquinas (1265-1274/2007), who is widely regarded as one of the greatest philosophers of his time, and whose thinking is equally applicable today (McCabe 2008).
+Careful Nursing draws primarily on a non-nursing philosophical source, the neo-Aristotelian philosophy of Thomas Aquinas (1265-1274/2007).
+Aquinas is widely regarded as one of the greatest philosophers of his time and his thinking is equally applicable today (McCabe 2008).

 Aquinas himself drew on and further developed the thinking of earlier Greek and Roman philosophers, particularly Aristotle.
 Careful Nursing also draws on modern and contemporary non-nursing philosophers who think in the tradition of Aquinas and address concepts central to nursing.
 For example, Jacques Maritain (1952) examines the relationship between reason and intuition; Mary Clark (1992) explains metaphysical assumptions about human persons; Alasdair MacIntyre (2016) addresses contemporary ethical thinking; Edith Stein (1921/1989, 1922/2000) proposes a phenomenological understanding of empathy and a theory of values; and Mette Lebech (2009) examines human dignity.